Banno/banno-powerons/loan-payment-skip/loan-payment-skip-json-contract.md

 This is the error text that is presented to the end user.
-The PowerOn returns the following `clientErrorMessage` for the Program running in memo mode error and can also be soft-coded the configuration file:
+The PowerOn returns the following `clientErrorMessage` for the Program running in memo mode error and can also be soft-coded in the configuration file:
 ```
 Nightly processing is underway.
 We are unable to complete your skip a pay request.
 ```